 I've had migraines for 20 years.
 I tried all the different preventative meds, migraine meds, including several years of narcotics.
 My life went to hell about two years ago when I was abruptly taken off narcotics and was not warned of opiate dependancy.
 So, a mother of 7 sons, not a smoker or drinker found myself in a world you only see in movies.
 I didn't even realize that I was addicted to pain pills, it was a normal prescription I got every month to deal with migraines.
 With, the help of my husband and my cousin, I was able to get off of these pills.
 My body was full of poison, I did it, I detoxed!
 I started going to a pain clinic and was introduced to Botox.
 It changed my life, I do get sick after shots, but it is worth it to me.

+I had migraines for years.
+I tried Imitrex and similar meds but ended up with rebound headaches.
+It was a vicious cycle.
+Narcotic meds also did not work.
+Botox was a miracle for me.
+Within two weeks my migraines had disappeared entirely!
+The Botox lasted for 4-6 months.
 I changed neurologists though last month and he had a different method of injection, using twice as much Botox (200 units instead of 100).
 Two days later I developed horrible neck pain that progressed from sore to being barely able to hold my head up.
 I could not look down, bend, brush my teeth, or even turn my head.
 My head felt as if it weighed 200 pounds.
 Doctor said it would go away in 2 weeks!
 10% of folks get this "side effect."
 I am still suffering.

 |55 users found this comment helpful.
 Did you?
 Yes No||Report as inappropriate|

 Review by Anxiety ridden (taken for 1 to 2 years):